Why should you go to Baia?

 It is difficult to understand the site but the northern end was definitely a bath with a large dome over the hottest area.
 It is unclear what happened in the central and southern sections however part of the central section appears to be a set of rooms with a sea view and it is possible that these were hired out to holiday makers so that they could bask in the sun and enjoy the view of the Bay of Naples.
 The site is complicated by the land having sunk by 4 metres since Roman times so that the lower sections of the excavations could not be recovered.
 It is possible to take a tour of that part of the town which is now underwater using a glass bottomed boat but this takes place from the port, not from the site.

 This site involves a lot of steep steps, it is not appropriate for those unsteady on their feet.
-Theoretically, most days of the week, the site closes at 13.00 hrs.
-It is closed all day on Mondays.
+The site hours are 9.00 to 19.00 in summer and 9.00 to 14.00 in winter.

 How to get there